PTSD Resolution Secures Renewed Accreditation

 The QNVMHS renewal comes during a period of significant recognition for the charity.
 In 2025, PTSD Resolution was awarded the Ministry of Defence's Employer Recognition Scheme Gold Award and received NHS Veterans Aware accreditation from the Veterans Covenant Healthcare Alliance.
 An independent evaluation by Pro Bono Economics concluded that the charity delivers "profound clinical and societal benefits, with economic returns well above its costs".

-Highett added: "Our accreditations underpin the governance arrangements that allow us to partner effectively with the NHS, with other veterans' charities and with the organisations that fund our work.
+Highett added: "Our accreditations underpin the governance arrangements that allow us to partner effectively with the NHS and with other veterans' charities, while also giving confidence to the organisations that fund our work.
 Today, more than 70% of our clients come through partner referrals – and those partners need to know they are referring into a service that has been independently assessed and approved."

 Notes to Editors

-About the QNVMHS The Quality Network for Veterans Mental Health Services (QNVMHS) is a quality improvement programme run by the Royal College of Psychiatrists' Centre for Quality Improvement.
+The Quality Network for Veterans Mental Health Services (QNVMHS) is a quality improvement programme run by the Royal College of Psychiatrists' Centre for Quality Improvement.
 Established in 2020, the network promotes quality improvement within veterans' mental health services across the UK through structured peer review against evidence-based standards.
+The accreditation recognises service quality, governance and adherence to agreed standards.

 Q. What is QNVMHS accreditation?

 A. The Quality Network for Veterans Mental Health Services (QNVMHS) is a quality improvement programme run by the Royal College of Psychiatrists.
-It is the most rigorous quality standard in the UK veterans' mental health sector, requiring services to meet demanding thresholds across clinical assessment, treatment, staff training and outcomes measurement through an independent peer review process.
+It is the most rigorous quality standard in the UK veterans' mental health sector, requiring services to meet demanding thresholds across clinical assessment, care delivery, staff training and outcomes measurement through an independent peer review process.
+The accreditation recognises service quality and governance rather than endorsing specific clinical methods or outcomes.

 Q. What does this accreditation mean for veterans using PTSD Resolution?

-A. It provides independent assurance that the charity's service meets the highest clinical standards.
-Veterans, reservists and family members can be confident they are receiving treatment that has been assessed and approved by the Royal College of Psychiatrists – and that the charity's rapid growth has not come at the expense of quality.
+A. It provides independent assurance that the charity's service meets demanding standards of quality and governance.
+Veterans, reservists and family members can be confident they are receiving treatment from a service that has been independently assessed and approved by the Royal College of Psychiatrists – and that the charity's rapid growth has not come at the expense of the standards it is held to.

 Q. How effective is PTSD Resolution's treatment?

-A. The charity delivers exceptional results, with 82% of clients completing their treatment programme, a 79% reliable improvement rate and a 66% recovery rate for PTSD cases – all independently verified by research published in Occupational Medicine.
+A. Independent of the accreditation, the charity's clinical outcomes are verified through peer-reviewed research.
+The charity delivers exceptional results, with 82% of clients completing their treatment programme, a 79% reliable improvement rate and a 66% recovery rate for PTSD cases – all independently verified by research published in Occupational Medicine.
 Treatment typically completes in an average of seven sessions at a cost of just £940 per therapy course, delivered free to clients.

 Q. How can veterans access PTSD Resolution's services?